 The City has implemented a procurement card program to provide an efficient and cost effective alternative to the traditional purchasing process for fuel, materials, supplies, and travel.
+All cardholders are required to sign a Cardholder Purchasing Card Agreement and shall abide by that agreement and all City purchasing policies and procedures related to the procurement of goods and services.
 With few exceptions, the limit on an individual procurement card does not exceed \$5,000.
 The City Manager must approve all requests for and limits on a City procurement card.
 Use of a procurement card does not replace or override the City's purchasing guidelines or state law.
-Misuse of a procurement card may be considered misappropriation of City funds and may result in revocation of the card with or without prior notice.
+Misuse of a procurement card may be considered misappropriation of City funds and may result in temporary or permanent revocation of the card with or without prior notice.
 The monthly statement of charges shall be reviewed and monitored by the Finance Department.
 Further, the Finance Department shall annually provide the list of cardholders and associated spending levels to the City Manager for review.